grayswandyr/cervino/README.md

     * a distinguished variable and its sort
     * a list of *n** bound, sorted variables (for some *n*)
     * an atom (relation of arity *n+1* + its parameters)

+## Cervino source code

+The program is released under the free-software Mozilla Public License Version 2.0.
+It relies on third-party free software, the license of which can be found at various opam repositories.

+The entrypoint of the program is `bin/cervino.ml`, but the main program is in `bin/main.ml`.
+The essence of the program is to parse a Cervino model into a so-called concrete syntax tree (cf. `src/cst.ml`) and then, after a well-formedness analysis, to produce an abstract syntax tree (`src/ast.mli`).
+Then most of the work is implemented as transformations mapping an AST into another AST.
+The entrypoint for transformations is in `src/transfo.ml`.
+Notice that some processings done by the tool correspond to undocumented experiments, not mentioned in the CAV paper.